fauzanelka/patch-apk/README.md

+# ⚠️ Archived Project ⚠️

+This was a fun little hack when I threw it together but I have since had to archive the project because I didn't have time to maintain it, review issues and diagnose bugs etc.

+Since then, [@TheDauntless](https://github.com/TheDauntless) and [@jseigelis](https://github.com/jseigelis) have done a bunch of work on the script 👍

+Go check out their fork for a more up-to-date and actively maintained version of this script: https://github.com/TheDauntless/patch-apk.

 # patch-apk - App Bundle/Split APK Aware Patcher for Objection #
 An APK patcher, for use with [objection](https://github.com/sensepost/objection), that supports Android app bundles/split APKs.
 It automates the following: